 Lawn Fertiliser Planner

-Get the perfect fertiliser application rate for your lawn.
-Based on university extension recommendations (Rutgers, Penn State), this calculator uses the standard guideline of 1 lb of nitrogen per 1,000 sq ft (about 4.88 g/m²) to determine exactly how much fertiliser product you need.
-Simply enter your lawn size, your fertiliser's nitrogen percentage (the first number in the N-P-K ratio like "20-0-0"), and optionally your bag size to know how many bags to buy.
+Calculate a fertiliser application rate for your lawn.
+Based on university extension recommendations from Rutgers and Penn State, this calculator uses the guideline of 1 lb of nitrogen per 1,000 sq ft (about 4.88 g/m²).
+Enter your lawn size, the fertiliser's nitrogen percentage, and optionally the bag size to estimate how much product to buy.

 How We Calculate This